How can I receive services?

 Can parents and caregivers watch sessions?

-Parents and caregivers are invited and encouraged to view a therapy session by closed circuit television in a private observation room.
+Parents and caregivers are invited and encouraged to view a therapy session by closed circuit television on an iPad in the lobby.
+We can loan you an iPad during your child's session when you have completed a form.
+It will be easier for you to listen to the session if you bring your own earphones.
 No facilities are available to care for unattended children.
 We kindly ask that a parent or caregiver stay on site during their child’s sessions.

 If I’ve been seen at the clinic before can I receive services again?